Leadership & Staff

 Member, Board of Directors

-Sam is a founding Board Member of Contemporary Climate Gallery and joined the Board of Directors in November of 2023.
-He is a current student at Colby College studying Sociology and most recently worked as a Rotational Intern at Advanced Manufacturing Group (AMG) in Jinjiang, China.
-At Colby College, Sam is conducting an independent research study titled ‘Sociology of Artificial Intelligence’, exploring the applications and effects of artificial intelligence from a sociological framework.
-Additionally, he previously worked as a Rotational Intern at StarCard Sports Games, assessing the risk of startup venture projects related to cryptocurrency and developing a VR gaming product merging the professional sports world and cryptocurrency.
+Sam is a founding Board Member of Contemporary Climate Gallery.
+He currently works as an Outbound SDR at ZoomInfo in the Greater Boston area.
+He graduated from Colby College with a degree in Sociology.
+While at Colby College, Sam worked as a Rotational Intern at Advanced Manufacturing Group (AMG) in Jinjiang, China and conducted a semester-long independent research study exploring the applications and effects of artificial intelligence from a sociological framework.
+He also previously worked as a Rotational Intern at StarCard Sports Games, assessing the risk of startup venture projects related to cryptocurrency and developing a VR gaming product.

 Joseph Bui